- Your theme can use multiple layouts, each of which which is kept in a subfolder of 'mytheme/layouts/'.

 - The default layout for your theme can be selected on the theme settings page.

-- The active layout of a given page can be changed through custom code, a Context module reaction or through Panels.
+- The active layout of a given page can be changed through custom code, a Context module reaction (see the Context Omega module) or through Panels.
 This is useful for loading different layouts on different sections of your website.

 - The two main elements of a layout are

 - A page.tpl.php file that provides the HTML structure for the layout